dinobergviana/conceitos-do-react/README.md

-## conceitos-do-react
+## ToDo App :white_check_mark:

-This is the first challange I finish during my ReactJS studies by Rockeseat.
+This is the first challange I finish during my ReactJS studies by Rockeseat :rocket:

 Here I was able to put hands on the code and practice some concepts like how handle click events, state and immutability.